Give an Hour and the VFW are working together to ensure those in need

 Awareness & Impact

-Last year we reach over 1 million Veterans via the VFW Magazine, email, and print communication to VFW members and our annual worldwide effort, A Day To Change Direction
+Last year we reached over 1 million Veterans via the VFW Magazine, email, and print communication to VFW members and our annual worldwide effort, A Day To Change Direction

 This annual event, which combines action and compassion, allows VFW Posts and Auxiliaries to help the communities in which they live and their members.
 Start the day off with an act of service and close by hosting a conversation about mental health and emotional wellbeing.

 As we continue to adjust and learn to live in a world that recently experienced a global pandemic, a lot of us may be experiencing concerns, anxiety, and fears that we have never had before.
 To help navigate those feelings and emotions, we have created a series of one-page “Coming Out of the Pandemic” papers.

 If you are looking for a fresh idea for your Day to Change Direction, download our papers and discuss them with your members.
 By discussing how they are feeling they may come to realize that others are feeling the same way and that it is okay to feel apprehensive, excited, scared, happy, etc.

 Connect to Hope

 If you recognize that you, or someone in your life is suffering, now what?
 Check out this one pager on how to reach out, connect, and get help.

 For active-duty military, veterans, loved ones of service members or survivors of man-made and natural disasters with no access to other care, Give an Hour’s network of licensed mental health professionals can help.
 Visit (link) to find care.